Trademark Classes: The Ultimate Guide

 CLASS 20: FURNITURE AND ARTICLES NOT OTHERWISE CLASSIFIED

-• This class generally covers furniture and its parts and plastic goods, not included in other classes.
-Examples of common products found in this class include: Furniture, mirrors, picture frames; goods of wood, cork, reed, cane, wicker, horn, bone, ivory, whalebone, shell, amber, mother-of-pearl, meerschaum and substitutes for all these materials, or of plastics; metal furniture and furniture for camping; bedding (for example, mattresses, spring mattresses, pillows); looking glasses and furnishing or toilet mirrors; registration number plates not of metal; letter boxes not of metal or masonry.
+This class generally covers furniture and its parts and plastic goods, not included in other classes.
+Examples of common products found in this class include furniture, mirrors, picture frames; goods of wood, cork, reed, cane, wicker, horn, bone, ivory, whalebone, shell, amber, mother-of-pearl, meerschaum and substitutes for all these materials, or of plastics; metal furniture and furniture for camping; bedding (for example, mattresses, spring mattresses, pillows); looking glasses and furnishing or toilet mirrors; registration number plates not of metal; letter boxes not of metal or masonry.

 CLASS 21: HOUSEWARES AND GLASS

-• This class generally covers small, hand-operated utensils and apparatus for household and kitchen use as well as toilet utensils, glassware and articles in porcelain.
-Examples of common products found in this class include: Household or kitchen utensils and containers; combs and sponges; brushes; brush-making materials; articles for cleaning purposes; steelwool; unworked or semi-worked glass; glassware, porcelain and earthenware; utensils and containers for household and kitchen use, for example, kitchen utensils, pails, pans of iron, of aluminum, of plastics or of other materials, small hand-operated apparatus for mincing, grinding, pressing, etc.; electric combs; electric toothbrushes; dish stands and decanter stands.
+This class generally covers small, hand-operated utensils and apparatus for household and kitchen use as well as toilet utensils, glassware, and articles in porcelain.
+Examples of common products found in this class include household or kitchen utensils and containers; combs and sponges; brushes; brush-making materials; articles for cleaning purposes; steel wool; unworked or semi-worked glass; glassware, porcelain and earthenware; utensils and containers for household and kitchen use, for example, kitchen utensils, pails, pans of iron, of aluminum, of plastics or of other materials, small hand-operated apparatus for mincing, grinding, pressing, etc.; electric combs; electric toothbrushes; dish stands and decanter stands.

 CLASS 22: CORDAGE AND FIBERS